Matt-Mayden/ecocache/readme.txt

-Ecocache github for the Foss4g Hackathon
+Ecocache github for the Foss4g Hackathon in Nottingham